SAP/spartacus-docs/_pages/dev/lazy-loading-guide.md

 ### Wrapping Library Code in a Lazy-Loaded Module

-To address some specific customizations on top of a lazy loaded library, it is possible to wrap static imports from one or more libraries into a single module that will be imported dynamically instead.
+To address some specific customizations on top of a lazy-loaded library, it is possible to wrap static imports from one or more libraries into a single module that will be imported dynamically instead.
 This technique can also be an effective optimization strategy, because the builder will be able to use tree shaking for all of the static imports inside the module.